zapier/visual-builder/docs/_docs/advanced.md

 Referenced with: {% raw %}`{{bundle.subscribeData}}`{% endraw %}

-In triggers using REST hooks, this includes the data from the `performSubscribe` function which is used if you need to send a `DELETE` request to your server to stop sending webhook data to Zapier
+In triggers using REST Hooks, this includes the data from the `performSubscribe` function, which is used if you need to send a `DELETE` request to your server to stop sending webhook data to Zapier when the user turns off a Zap.

 ### process.env